William Sclabassi

 Major field: Latin American Studies

-William Sclabassi is a PhD student studying the intersections of soccer and politics under dictatorship in South America in the 20th century.
+William Sclabassi studies the intersections of soccer and politics under dictatorship in South America in the 20th century.
 William holds a BA in History from Western Washington University, where his undergraduate thesis research focused on the U.S. – Mexico War of 1846-48, the rogue St. Patrick’s Battalion, and their transnational impacts on Irish and Mexican cultures.
 Currently William seeks to research how soccer was used to both legitimize and challenge dictatorships in South America.
-Historical scholarship on soccer in South America often ignores the political uses of the “Beautiful Game,” while scholarship on authoritarian rule in South America relegates sports to mere footnotes.
+Historical English-language scholarship on soccer in South America often ignores the political uses of the “Beautiful Game,” while scholarship on authoritarian rule in South America relegates sports to mere footnotes.
 Additionally, soccer fans the world over have long been embroiled in a debate over whether soccer should be an “a-political” space.
-William sees soccer as a vehicle for power, dependent on who sits in the driver’s seat to steer its uses.
+William sees soccer as a vehicle for power, constantly contested.